rest-routes/rest-routes-documentation/_build/html/_sources/index.rst.txt

 Posts
 ++++++

+**rest_routes_output_custom_field( $customFieldValue, $outputField, $elementId )**

+It lets you filter the value of custom fields that will be outputted through **Display Posts** endpoint type.
+We use it internally into our compatibility classes for ACF and Toolset Types in order to render the parsed custom field accordingly to the third-party plugin format.

 **rest_routes_should_process_tax_on_post_creation( true, $endpoint, $data, $id )**

 It lets you decide if taxonomies should be processed on post creation.
 Parameters: